Mahmoud-Ismail98/implementing-JWT-based-authentication/README.md

 - **User Registration**: Allows new users to register with a username and password.
 - **User Login**: Authenticates users and returns a JWT token.
 - **Protected Content**: Access to certain API endpoints is restricted to authenticated users with a valid JWT token.
+- **RBAC & ABAC**: Restrict access based on user roles and attributes.

 ## Prerequisites